 The following excerpt is from page 360 of the 1884 book "History of Bedford, Somerset and Fulton Counties ":

-Fraser bills Mary Wood in 1761
+John Fraser bills Mary Wood in 1761

 The Hampshire County, Virginia estate record for Mrs. Mary Wood indicates that she was billed by John Fraser in May of the year 1761 for plowing.
 One charge was for four acres of plowing, and the other charge was for plowing a field that belonged to a Cornwell.

-The 1768 Indian Council at Fort Pitt
+John Fraser attends the 1768 Indian Council at Fort Pitt

 According to page 63 of the 1884 book "History of Bedford, Somerset and Fulton Counties", John Fraser was present at the Council with the Indians at Fort Pitt in 1768.
 At the Council, John Fraser was one of two individuals designated to accompany Indians who were appointed to deliver a message to western settlers to quit their settlements, but the Indians ultimately decided against participating in the mission.